isMandyCoding/Learn-to-code-javascript/README.md

 - Exit on command
 - data validation
 - input the number range from popup
+- output grammar depending on number of tries

 # YOU DID IT!
 YOU'RE NOW A PROGRAMMER!